-She sees herself as becoming the witch from her childhood, someone who subsists on their interior life and does not seek companionship outside of their home.
-She describes her skull, or brain, as becoming “too crowded.”
+She now questions her life, “Maybe I am becoming a hermit,/ opening the door for only/ a few special animals?”
+Therefore, she sees herself as becoming the witch from her childhood, someone who subsists on their interior life and does not seek companionship outside of their home.
+Besides, she describes her skull, or brain, as becoming “too crowded.”
 Her thoughts overwhelm her.
 She has seen and lived through much and remembering it all makes it seem as if there is no room for anything soothing or simple, like soup.

-moving from birth to death just like everyone else, just like the woman from her childhood.
-All meaning memory of life is “a dream within a dream,” a reference to a poem by Edgar Allen Poe in which all of existence is a fantasy.
-But still, she exists and attempts to find meaning in her life, a dangerous task, like holding a basket of fire.
+‘The Witch’s Life’ concludes with the narrator deciding that, yes this is the life of a witch.
+She is “climbing the primordial climb,” moving from birth to death just like everyone else.
+It was similar to the woman from her childhood.
+All meaning memory of life is “a dream within a dream.”
+Here, the poet alludes to a poem by Edgar Allen Poe in which all of existence is a fantasy.
+But still, she exists and attempts to find meaning in her life.
+It’s a dangerous task, like holding a basket of fire.

 About Anne Sexton

 Anne Sexton was born and raised in Massachusetts.
 She had an unhappy childhood that is now rumored to have been abusive.
 Sexton would eventually marry and become a fashion model.
-She gave birth in 1953 and 1955, suffering from postpartum depression and she had to be admitted to a neuropsychiatric hospital.
-After encouragement from her therapist, she started keeping a journal and in it she developed her writing style and passion.
+She gave birth in 1953 and 1955, suffering from postpartum depression.
+Therefore, she had to be admitted to a neuropsychiatric hospital.
+After encouragement from her therapist, she started keeping a journal and in it, she developed her writing style and passion.
 She wrote about her psychiatric struggles and her first book, To Bedlam and Part Way Back was published in 1960.
-During her lifetime her work was extremely popular and she was the recipient of awards such as the Radcliffe Institute Fellowship, Shelley Memorial Prize, and she also received a Guggenheim Fellowship.
+Sexton’s poetry were extremely popular during her lifetime.
+She was the recipient of awards such as the Radcliffe Institute Fellowship, Shelley Memorial Prize.
+Moreover, she received a Guggenheim Fellowship.
 She struggled with depression throughout her life and committed suicide at the age of 46.